PDS Public Records & Information

 Some records and information related to the development and permitting process are located at other jurisdictions:

 - For general property, permit, or zoning information and questions, please contact Ask Permit Tech.

 - For septic permits and as-built drawings for septic and well systems, please contact the Snohomish County Health District.
 You can search online for records through the Health District's Drainfield Awareness and Vital Education web page.
-If you are unable to locate the records, contact the Health District at (425) 339-5250.
-Additional information may be found on the Health District's public records web page. http://www.snohd.org/Septic/As-Built-Records
+If you are unable to locate the records, contact the Snohomish County Health Department at (425) 339-5250.
+Additional information may be found on the Health Department's public records web page. http://www.snohd.org/Septic/As-Built-Records

 - For hazardous spills, please contact your local Fire District.

 - For sewer systems, please contact your local Sewer District.

 - For electrical permits, contact Washington State Department of Labor and Industries at 425-290-1309.